MUELLER-DIVJAK

 Both received the Theodor Körner Prize for Science and Art independently for their doctoral theses.
 They live and run studios in Vienna and Southeast Asia.

-MUELLER-DIVJAK held lectures, courses and workshops – e.g. at the University of Applied Arts/ Vienna, at Silpakorn University Bangkok/ Nakhon Pathom, at the ZHdK – Zurich University of the Arts, and the European School of Arts, Vilnius.
+MUELLER-DIVJAK held lectures, courses, and workshops – e.g. at the University of Applied Arts/ Vienna, at Silpakorn University Bangkok/ Nakhon Pathom, at the ZHdK – Zurich University of the Arts, and the European School of Arts, Vilnius.